GuylianGilsing/PHPValidation/README.md

     - `isNumeric` field validator for strings, floats, and integers
     - `isInt` field validator for strings and integers
     - `isFloat` field validator for for strings, floats, and integers
+    - `equals` field validator for any given data type

 ## Installation
 ```bash